MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-plan-recruit-workforce-overview.md

 ***Applies to: Dynamics 365 Commerce, Dynamics 365 Customer Service, Dynamics 365 Customer Voice, Dynamics 365 Field Service, Dynamics 365 Finance, Dynamics 365 Human Resources, Dynamics 365 Project Operations, Dynamics 365 Sales, Dynamics 365 Supply Chain Management***

-This article describes how you can use Dynamics 365 products to *Plan and recruit your workforce* as part of the *hire to retire* business process.
-Planning and recruiting is a foundational business process area that is upstream of most business processes across a business.
-It's important to define department structures and define and manage jobs and positions so that you may assign workers to tasks.
-Similarly, it's required to create and manage shifts and define work calendars and schedules before you can record time and attendance and pay employees.
-Planning and recruiting your workforce should be done early in the implementation because the associated configurations are required to support day-to-day operations and business processes.
+This article describes how you can use Dynamics 365 products to *plan and recruit your workforce* as part of the *hire to retire* business process.
+Planning and recruiting represent a foundational business process area that is upstream of most business processes across a business.
+It's important that you define department structures, and define and manage jobs and positions, so that you can assign workers to tasks.
+In addition, before you can record time and attendance, and pay employees, you must create and manage shifts, and define work calendars and schedules.
+You should plan and recruit your workforce early in the implementation, because the associated configurations are required to support day-to-day operations and business processes.

 Input from various stakeholders is required to complete these steps.
 The list includes but isn't limited to the following roles:

-- **Finance** is required to define the relevant financial dimensions
+- **Finance** is required to define the relevant financial dimensions.
-- **HR** and **Administrative stakeholders** must define organizational details
+- **HR** and **Administrative stakeholders** are required to define organizational details.
-- **IT Operations** may be needed to import data
+- **IT Operations** might be required to import data.

-## *Plan and recruit your workforce* process flow
+## Plan and recruit your workforce process flow

-The following diagram illustrates the business process area.
+The following diagram illustrates the *Plan and recruit your workforce* business process area.

 :::image type="content" source="media/hire-to-retire-plan-recruit-business-process-area.svg" alt-text="Business process relationships with upstream and downstream processes that are explained in the next paragraphs." lightbox="media/hire-to-retire-plan-recruit-business-process-area.svg":::